NYCPlanning/db-facilities-old/README.md

 2. Use the Civic Data Loader scripts to load all the source data files.

-3. Run the assembly scripts using 'sh run_assembly.sh' This calls all the scripts inside the scripts_assembly folder and describes what each one does.
+3. Run the assembly scripts using `sh run_assembly.sh` This calls all the scripts inside the scripts_assembly folder and describes what each one does.

-4. Run the processing scripts using 'sh run_processing.sh' This calls all the scripts inside the scripts_processing folder and describes what each one does.
+4. Run the processing scripts using `sh run_processing.sh` This calls all the scripts inside the scripts_processing folder and describes what each one does.